 The research is still inconclusive on whether a light background or dark background is better for your eyes when working on your computer.
 In general, people have found a white background to be easy on the eyes during the day when the room is brightest.
 Then a black background works better in the evenings when the room is naturally dimmer.

-Being able to adjust light levels throughout the day is ideal for the eyes and promotes productivity.
-It may take some time to figure out which lighting is best for a home office, especially if the lighting is new to you.
+Closing out our discussion of home office lighting ideas, being able to adjust your light level throughout the day is ideal for the eyes and helps improve focus.
+It may take some time to figure out which lighting is best for a home office.

 All in all, the right lighting can drastically improve the quality of your home office experience.
-Just make sure you set it up so that you avoid glares and effectively balance ambient light and task lights.
+Just make sure you set it up so that you reduce glare and effectively balance ambient lights and task lights.